 These paleo gingerbread pancakes taste just like a slice of gingerbread cake!
-Fluffy and rich, these paleo gingerbread pancakes are the best paleo pancakes ever, and no one would know they’re paleo at all.
-Yep, these paleo gingerbread pancakes are the perfect paleo Christmas morning treat (or any time, if you’re at our house!).
+Fluffy and rich, these paleo gingerbread pancakes are the ultimate healthy Christmas breakfast.
+Gluten free and grain free.

 I’ve always loved gingerbread, and no, not the crunchy little cutouts, the ones that fight rat kings in your sleep.
 Those, to me, are an assault on the spiced and tender cake that really gingerbread represents.
 Spiked with molasses and served entirely too infrequently in December.